guettli/golang-and-vscode/README.md

 ctrl-. --> "Quick fix" (for example fill struct)

-ctrl-r --> Open recent Workspace.
+ctrl-shift-p "open recent" --> Open recent Workspace.
 This is better than "File > Open Recent" because it provides autocomplete.
+By default this is mappend to ctrl-r, but I use ctrl-r for "Terminal: Run Recent Command".

 ctrl-s --> format and clean file.
 For example you get `.../foo_test.go:24:2: imported and not used: "github.com/somerepo/somepkg"` since you removed the usage of "somepkg", then you don't need to move up to the import statements.
 Just hit ctrl-s.